gustagcosta/gustagcosta/README.md

 # What's up 👋

-- I'm a software developer at [Efí Bank](https://sejaefi.com.br/sobre-a-efi/)
+- I'm a software engineer at [Efí Bank](https://sejaefi.com.br/sobre-a-efi/)
-- Currently learning about scalability and software architecture
+- Currently learning about software architecture and devops

 ### Would you like to find me?